open/close all folders

 - Shion is very refined unlike her identical twin sister Mion (who is a Tomboy with a Girly Streak) but is just as spunky and is as much of a tease as her.
 She has some Hot-Blooded traits as well.
 Shion is a girly girl with some tomboy qualities because: Shion was actually born Mion however has to pretend to be feminine, because as a child she and the real Shion did a Twin Switch that turned permanent when one of them got a tattoo.
 She hides it well under most circumstances.

 - Rika and Hanyuu may seem, at first, to qualify for this trope.
 They are seemingly girly at first, but they refer themselves as "boku".
 This is due to Rika picking it up from Hanyuu and Hanyuu coming from a time before boys and girls used separate pronouns.
 Rika switches to "watashi" when she begins acting her mental age and uses "boku" just to act cute.
 So Rika is a girly girl with a mature side and Hanyuu is only girly in child form, none having "tomboyish" streaks.

-- Avatar: The Last Airbender: Ty Lee is a cheerful Girly Girl whose well known for her mastery of chi blocking and takes well to working in a military (even if she would prefer the circus).
+- Avatar: The Last Airbender: Ty Lee is a cheerful Girly Girl who's well known for her mastery of chi blocking and takes well to working in a military (even if she would prefer the circus).
 She also doesn't hesitate to jump into a drainpipe filled with mud, which her friend Mai adamantly refuses to do.